LumosLiang/-Learn-System-Design/Systeam Design notes.md

 Load Balancer (LB) is another critical component of any distributed system.
 It helps to spread the traffic across a cluster of servers to improve **responsiveness** and **availability** of applications, websites or databases.

+> Load balancers can be implemented with hardware (expensive) or with software such as HAProxy.

 ## Why need?